-Discovery mechanizm is quite safe as all requests are digitally signed by our application generated token and user provided token.
+Discovery mechanism is quite safe as all requests are digitally signed by our application generated token and user provided token.
 Chances that someone take over and modify request is virtually impossible.

 TLS / Certificate Challenge

-Previous case will work in most of the cases except if TLS with certificates are used.
-When certificates are used, server certificate has to be properly configured as server IP address or domain name will be validated by the TLS engine.
-If there is no match, connection will be terminated.
+The Previous case will work in most of the cases, except if TLS with certificates are used.
+When certificates are used, the server certificate has to be properly configured as server IP address or domain name will be validated by the TLS engine.
+If there is no match, the connection will be terminated.

-That creates a problem with dynamic IP's as if address changes, certificate has to be changed with updated IP which is not quite the best way to do it.
+That creates a problem with dynamic IP's as if the address changes, the certificate has to be changed with the updated IP which is not quite the best way to do it.